frankframework/frank-manual/docs/source/gettingStarted/helloLarva.rst

 =============

-This is the final section about the Hello World adapter presented in https://github.com/ibissource/docker4ibis/.
+This is the final section about the Hello World adapter presented in section :ref:`helloIbis`.
 In application development, it is common to have automated tests.
 You cannot rely on interactive testing only, because performing these takes much more time than running automated tests.